 - Inside a building facing out

-She is carefully positioned in the shade of a pillar.
-She’s so close to the edge of the shade that the light is catching hair blown forward by the wind, which adds a nice highlight.
+I carefully positioned her in the shade of a pillar.
+She’s so close to the edge of the shade that the light’s catching her hair, which adds a nice highlight

 - To be there for you.
 If for example you’re on a beach, chances are there’s very little shade around.